-Today Super Bowl LI will be played at NRG Stadium in Houston pitting the New England Patriots against the Atlanta Falcons for the NFL title.
-The big game’s long running traditional halftime extravaganza will be performed this year by pop star Lady Gaga.
+Today Super Bowl LII will be played at U.S. Bank Stadium in Minneapolis pitting the New England Patriots against the Philadelphia Eagles for the NFL title.
+The big game’s traditional halftime show will be performed this year by Justin Timberlake, who returns to the Super Bowl stage following his notorious “wardrobe malfunction” incident with Janet Jackson in 2004.
 For this week’s Super Bowl Sunday Cinema installment, here’s a look back at a string of six straight years of rocking halftime performances.

 Tom Petty & the Heartbreakers were enlisted for the 2008 Super Bowl at University of Phoenix Stadium in Glendale, Arizona and Bruce Springsteen & The E Street Band rocked Tampa’s Raymond James Stadium in 2009.
 The streak of rock-centric halftime shows also featured The Who’s appearance at Hard Rock Stadium in 2010.